Floby/node-blue/README.md

 * `run()` : Runs the template

 ### Events
-* `data : function(data)`  emitted when a new chunk of data is available
+* `'data' : function(data)`  emitted when a new chunk of data is available
-* `end : function()` emitted when the template has been fully processed
+* `'end' : function()` emitted when the template has been fully processed
-* `error : function(err)` emitter when some kind of error happens, most likely, it's an exception that has been caught
+* `'error' : function(err)` emitter when some kind of error happens, most likely to be an exception that has been caught

 ### Template syntax